Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 4.md

 We’re going to assume our character does not use `ParentScaleInverse`, as that complicates the code quite a bit in Kinemation’s current state.

-Fortunately, conversion defaults to generating skeletons without it.
+Fortunately, baking defaults to generating skeletons without it.
 But if you are ever unsure, there is a flag in `OptimizedSkeletonHierarchyBlob` called `hasAnyParentScaleInverseBone` which you can check.

 We’ll start by removing `SamplePose()`: